 What is Azure Pipelines?

-The Azure Pipelines supports automatically build and test of code projects to make them available to others.
+Azure Pipelines automatically builds and tests code projects to make them available to others.
 It works with just about any language or project type.
-Azure Pipelines combines continuous integration (CI) and continuous delivery (CD) to constantly and consistently test and build your code and ship it to any target.
+Azure Pipelines combines continuous integration (CI) and continuous delivery (CD) to test and build your code and ship it to any target.

 Continuous Delivery (CD) is a process by which code is built, tested, and deployed to one or more test and production environments.
-Deploying and testing in multiple environments drives quality.
-CI systems produce the deployable artifacts including infrastructure and apps.
+Deploying and testing in multiple environments increases quality.
+CI systems produce deployable artifacts, including infrastructure and apps.
 Automated release processes consume these artifacts to release new versions and fixes to existing systems.
 Monitoring and alerting systems run continually to drive visibility into the entire CD process.
-The Release service in TFS helps you set up and manage CD for your applications.

 Version control systems

 The starting point for configuring CI and CD for your applications is to have your source code in a version control system.
-Azure DevOps supports two forms of version control - Git and Team Foundation Version Control (TFVC).
-The Build service integrates with both of these version control systems.
-Once you have configured CI, any changes you push to your version control repository will be automatically built and validated.
+Azure DevOps supports two forms of version control - Git and Azure Repos.
+Any changes you push to your version control repository will be automatically built and validated.

-To configure CI, you create a pipeline definition.
-A pipeline definition is a representation of the automation process that you want to run to build and test your application.
-The automation process is defined as a collection of tasks.
-Azure DevOps has a number of tasks to build and test your application.
-For example, tasks exist to build .Net, Java, Node, Android, Xcode, and C++ applications.
-Similarly, there are tasks to run tests using a number of testing frameworks and services.
+Azure DevOps has many tasks to build and test your application.
+For example, tasks exist to build .NET, Java, Node, Android, Xcode, and C++ applications.
+Similarly, there are tasks to run tests using many testing frameworks and services.
 You can also run command line, PowerShell, or Shell scripts in your automation.

 Once you have continuous integration in place, the next step is to create a release definition to automate the deployment of your application to one or more environments.
 This automation process is again defined as a collection of tasks.